 The structure of the dairy industry in developed countries has continued to evolve as production efficiency has risen.
 Industry consolidation is the norm, with reduced herd numbers, increased herd sizes, and adoption of specialized management practices that encourage higher productivity.

-In the past, most dairy cows were housed in stall-barn facilities that were designed to maximize operator comfort.
-Today, most new free-stall facilities are built to maximize natural ventilation.
-Historically, barns were often placed in sheltered locations, while today they are usually located in open fields or on hilltops to ensure adequate airflow and to optimize cow comfort.
-The type of milking facility is also evolving; whereas many operations report using tie-stall or stanchion milking facilities, most cows are now milked in parlors.
-Most parlors are highly mechanized and designed to minimize the amount of labor required, and economics dictate that milking proceed nearly around the clock to maximize the return on the investment.
+In the past, most dairy cows were housed in stall-barn facilities designed to maximize operator comfort.
+Today, free-stall facilities are built to maximize natural ventilation and cow comfort.
+Historically, barns were often placed in sheltered locations, whereas today they are usually located in open fields or on hilltops to ensure adequate airflow.
+The type of milking facility is also evolving; whereas in 2007, 49.2% of operations reported using tie-stall or stanchion milking facilities, almost 75% of cows are now milked in parlors, reflecting the fact that most large herds are housed in freestall or open facilities (and milked in parlors).
+Most parlors are highly mechanized and designed to minimize the amount of labor required, and economics dictate that milking proceed nearly around the clock to maximize the return on investment.

 Milk quality is traditionally defined by the somatic cell count (SCC) and bacterial count in prepasteurized bulk tank milk.
 In all developed nations, regulatory officials set allowable maximums for SCC.
 Since 1986, limits for SCC and bacteria have been gradually lowered.
-The current upper limit for bulk tank SCC is 750,000 and 500,000 cells/mL in the USA and Canada, respectively.
+The current upper limit for bulk tank SCC is 750,000 in the USA and 500,000 cells/mL in Canada.
 The SCC maximum in the EU is 400,000 cells/mL using geometric means as the basis for calculation.

 Most producers raise their own replacement animals, but an increasing number of large dairy farms contract with specialized heifer growing operations.
-In the USA, more than 60% of newborn heifer calves are hand-fed colostrum within the first 24 hr of life to ensure adequate intake of immunoglobulins.
-The feeding of waste milk from cows under antibiotic treatment or with mastitis is economical but may transmit infectious diseases to the calf.
-To decrease the potential for disease transmission, some producers pasteurize waste milk or feed milk replacer.
-The amount of milk fed to heifers (typically 8–10% of body wt at birth) has typically been restricted to encourage consumption of high-protein calf starters, with a goal of early rumen development and weaning by 8–10 wk of age.
-Accelerated growth programs, in which calves are weaned at 6–8 wk of age, have recently increased in popularity.
-The milk or replacer amounts fed to calves on these programs is increased to 12–15% of body wt after the first week of age, and then cut in half the week before weaning to encourage solid feed intake.
-Holstein heifers are now heavier and taller at the withers than shown in published standards from years past.
+In the USA, >60% of newborn heifer calves are hand-fed colostrum within the first 24 hr of life to ensure adequate intake of immunoglobulins.
+The feeding of waste milk from cows undergoing antibiotic treatment or with mastitis is economical but may transmit infectious diseases to the calf.
+To decrease the potential for disease transmission, some producers pasteurize waste milk (15% of all calves in 2007) or feed milk replacer (>70% of calves in 2007).
+The amount of milk fed to heifers (typically 8%–10% of body wt at birth) has typically been restricted to encourage consumption of high-protein calf starters, with a goal of early rumen development and weaning by 8–10 wk of age.
+However, calf health was found to improve when calves were fed more milk than this, and current practice recommends that calves be fed an increasing amount of milk—up to 12%–15% of body wt after the first week of age (10–11 L/day).
+Holstein heifers are now heavier and taller at the withers than in published standards recommended from years past.
 The goal of efficient Holstein heifer-raising programs in North America is for heifers to calve at a weight of 550 kg at 22.5–25 mo of age.
 Various health management programs are used to reach this goal, including deworming and the use of oral coccidiostats, supplemental selenium, and ionophores.

-Last full review/revision July 2011 by R. Page Dinsmore, DVM, DABVP (Food Animal); W. Mark Hilton, DVM, DABVP
+Last full review/revision April 2014 by R. Page Dinsmore, DVM